JakeSteam/blog-programming/_drafts/2025-01-19-publishing-on-google-play-without-exposing-info.md

 ## Solution

-So, how can this be solved properly?
+So, how can this be solved properly, and we can continue earning money whilst keeping private information private?

 ### Part 1: Preparing your details

 #### Setting up a company

 To earn money, you will need to share a legal address, this is absolutely required.
-However, if you're an organisation this can be your _office_ address, which can be done with a virtual office address, since the government accepts them.
+However, if you're an organisation this can be your _office_ address, which can be done with a virtual office address, since the government (at least in the UK) accepts them.

 So, to set up a company without revealing your home address:

-1. Set up a company (I have [Jake Lee Ltd](https://find-and-update.company-information.service.gov.uk/company/10660441)).
+1. Set up a company (I already have [Jake Lee Ltd](https://find-and-update.company-information.service.gov.uk/company/10660441)).
 2. Set up a forwarding address for your company (I pay [£39/yr](https://www.rapidformations.co.uk/additional-services/london-registered-office/)).
 3. Set up a forwarding address for your personal correspondence (I pay [£26/yr](https://www.rapidformations.co.uk/additional-services/service-address/)).
 4. Request your D-U-N-S number ([this is free](https://www.dnb.co.uk/duns-number/lookup/request-a-duns-number.html)).

 Rapid Formations [offer an all-in-one package](https://www.rapidformations.co.uk/package/privacy-package/) that seems to do pretty much everything (including business bank account, domain name, and more).
 I only began using a virtual office after establishing my company, so cannot personally vouch for this service, only confirm that the virtual office service has been perfect.

-Okay, so you now have a legal UK company with a legal address.
+Okay, so you now have a legal company with a legal address.
 That's the biggest hurdle overcome!

 #### Setting up contact details

+Next, you need to give Google some other information to list publicly:

 **Email**: Google requires a public-facing & Google-only email address.
 These can be the same, and don't have any specific requirements besides being able to verify them.
-I've had a Google Play specific email address for years and only receive spam once every few months.
+I've had a Google Play specific email address for years and only receive spam (usually about buying apps) once every few months.

 **Phone**: Similarly, Google will want a phone number to contact you, and a number for users to contact you.
 This is trickier, since you likely don't want to give away your phone number.
-Whilst there are various ways to pay for a virtual number, the easiest way is just to request a free SIM card (e.g. [from giffgaff](https://www.giffgaff.com/free-sim-cards)), pop it in your phone to verify, then take it out.
+Whilst there are various ways to pay for a virtual number, the easiest way is just to request a free SIM card (e.g. [from giffgaff](https://www.giffgaff.com/free-sim-cards)), pop it in your phone to verify, then take it out or put in a spare phone.

 This is a privacy trade-off (since a phone network now has your address), but I'm only concerned about _public_ sharing of this information so it's fine.
 I've changed networks enough that most of them know where I live!